The best bars, restaurants, and cultural venues to enjoy rooftop views of Newcastle this summer.

 Altitude

-Altitude is a brand-new Balearic style sky garden on the rooftop of music venue, NX (formerly the O2 Academy).
+Altitude is a Balearic style sky garden on the rooftop of music venue, NX (formerly the O2 Academy).
 Located seven storeys up, the bar promises to bring a taste of Ibiza to the Toon, with colourful wall murals, bamboo fencing, and festoon lighting setting the beachy sky-high scene.
 Head here for a blend of resident DJs, dancers, bottomless brunches, and pizzas from Gingerino’s – plus plenty of those sun drenched feels.

 www.instagram.com/altitudencl/